What is Flow in Salesforce

 If you wind up with a greenfield Salesforce organization (for example, a genuinely new organization or one with no Flow yet), you can use the Flow Trigger Explorer to make your Record-Triggered Flow.
 You can request them accurately before activating them.

-What Are Salesforce Flow Templates?
+What are Salesforce Flow Templates?

 Salesforce Flow brings programming language that automates complicated business processes, making it more straightforward for sales reps and outreach group pioneers to deal with their selling tasks inside Salesforce.
 However, making a Flow type without preparation can be hard, even with Salesforce's Flow Builder devices.